 As of December 31, 2013, the Company had \$107,000 of Notes Receivable outstanding, which is reflected as notes receivable from related parties in the Company's consolidated balance sheets.
-The interest income related to these Notes Receivable was immaterial for the six months ended June 30, 2013 and 2014.

-In May 2014, the Company forgave the outstanding balance of Notes Receivable of \$111,000 and the related accrued interest of approximately \$1,000, which is reflected in the Company's statement of operations for the six months ended June 30, 2014.
+In May 2014, the Company forgave the outstanding balance of Notes Receivable of \$111,000 and the related accrued interest of approximately \$1,000, which is reflected in the Company's consolidated statement of operations for the year ended December 31, 2014, as interest expense.